raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Regexen are fundamentally descriptions of machines that recognize sentences in languages, where the sentences are strings of text symbols.

-Another example is this regex, that purports to recognize a subset of valid email addresses.
+Another example is this regex, which purports to recognize a subset of valid email addresses.
 We can say that it recognizes sentences in a language, where every sentence in that language is a valid email address:[^email]

 [^email]: There is an objective standard for email addresses, RFC 5322, but it allows many email addresses that are considered obsolete, *and* there are many non-conforming email servers that permit email addresses not covered by the standard.
 The real world is extremely messy, and it is very difficult to capture all of its messiness in a formal language.